mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 #### Cross Origin Authorization

-Ember.SimpleAuth __will never authorize cross origin requests__ so that no secret information gets exposed to 3rd parties.
+Ember.SimpleAuth __will never authorize cross origin requests__ so that no secret information gets exposed to third parties.
 To enable authorization for additional origins (for example if the REST API of the application runs on a different domain than the one the Ember.js application is served from), __additional origins can be whitelisted__ when Ember.SimpleAuth is set up